Non standard drop?

 - MCFiber has already surveyed your drop.
-Aerial drops over 300 feet to your house from where MCFiber’s main cable is on the pole will incur a charge of $1 per foot for additional footage.
-When we are ready to schedule your connection, we will inform you of the additional cost and upon your acceptance, send you an estimate of the cost.
+Aerial drops over 300 feet to your house from where MCFiber’s main cable is on the pole, or drops with usable conduit but longer than 300 feet, will incur a charge of $1 per foot for additional footage.
+When we are ready to schedule your drop, we will inform you of the additional cost and upon your acceptance, send you an estimate of the cost.

 - If you accept the estimate please send us a deposit for 50% of the estimate with a notation on the check describing the purpose.

 Conduit in place?
 We cannot use conduit that carries electrical service.
 We can use existing conduit that carries a telephone line, but it must be sufficiently large, Schedule 40 Electrical type (not water), clear of breaks and with a pull string.

 For new drops that are entirely underground and require new conduit, you have choices: